brainhack-school2020/BHS_project_Jonathan/README.md

 ### Background
 Although MEG and fMRI are very different signals, they both reflect some aspects of neuronal activity

-Functional connectivity assess the statistical dependence between the activity of different brain regions
+Functional connectivity assess the statistical dependence between the activity (time-series) of different brain regions

-After preprocessing the data individually, we could have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.
+After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.

 Once we have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!